 Anatomy of a SERP (Search Engine Results Page)

-Depending on what a person searched on Google, the SERP will look slightly different.
+Depending on what a person searches on Google, the SERP will look slightly different.
 Google displays the information in what are known as “cards” – and there are many different types of cards.

 I am not going to go into the details of each card, so for the purposes of this article we are going to focus on the main 3 sections of a SERP: